11 Focused Assessment- Respiratory System

 Steps Additional Information

-1. Conduct a focused interview related to history of respiratory disease, smoking, and environmental exposures.
-Ask relevant questions related to dyspnea, cough/sputum, fever, chills, chest pain with breathing, previous history, treatment, medications, etc.
+1. Conduct a focused interview related to the history of respiratory disease, smoking, and environmental exposures.
+Ask relevant questions related to dyspnea, cough/sputum, fever, chills, chest pain with breathing, and previous history such as allergies, asthma, chronic obstructive pulmonary disease (COPD), or pneumonia.
+Inquire about home respiratory equipment such as oxygen, nebulizer devices, CPAP, or BiPAP, as well as related medications or supplements.

 2. Inspect:

-• Respirations for rate (1 minute), depth, rhythm pattern
+• Respirations: Check the rate (for 1 minute), depth, and rhythm pattern of respirations

 barrel chest